 You’ll use these across multiple builds:

-Most of these projects also need lumber (2x4s, 4×4 posts, plywood), which you can grab at your local hardware store or order online.
+Most of the projects that require these attachments also need lumber (2x4s, 4×4 posts, plywood) that you can get at your local hardware store or order online.

 #1: Multi-Level Agility Station (Raised Platform, Ramp, and Storage Zone)